 There is nobody that plays a more important role in the future growth of scholastic wrestling than the head coach.
 This is why the NWCA has made the decision to invest so heavily in coaching development.
 In collaboration with many of our nation’s top coaching development experts, the NWCA has developed comprehensive educational resources designed to strengthen a coach’s CEO skills.
 Unlike decades ago when a coach’s primary role was to simply teach the technical and tactical aspects of wrestling, successful coaches today need to have solid CEO skills including but not limited to fundraising, marketing/promotion, communication, organizational, and much more.

 Further, as you review many of our coaching development materials, you will see a heavy emphasis on “best practices” for improving the way we recruit and retain wrestlers in our sport.
-The single greatest threat to the future of scholastic wrestling is the forfeit.
-While overall participation in high school wrestling has grown by 20,000, the average roster size of our high school wrestling teams is steadily declining.
-This phenomenon is not unique to wrestling as it affects most other Olympic sports.
+As a sport we are deeply concerned about the average shrinking roster size and the number of forfeits.
+We currently have roster sized less than 23 per team and average forfeit rates of 29%.
 The primary culprits include: more sport specialization at earlier ages, more activities for students to choose from, wrestling is very demanding, and so forth.

 Nevertheless, a forfeit represents one of two things.
 It either represents a student in your school who was once part of our sport and is no longer; or it represents a student in your school who has not yet been invited into our sport.
 Regardless, the students are where they have always been (in the schools) and what has to change is the way we recruit and retain them.